kspruthviraj/Computer_vision_lane_detection/README.md

 # Step 2
 Canny edge detection - identyfying sharp changes in intensity in adjacent pixels.

-Notes : image can be read as matrix or an array of pixelsin which 0 = min intensity and 255 = max intensity.
+Notes : image can be read as matrix or an array of pixels in which 0 = min intensity and 255 = max intensity.

-Change pic to gray scale.
+Change RGB to gray scale.

 # Step 3
-Gaussian Blur - reduce image noise by averaging out the pixels with a kernel

-Kernel - sets each pixel values equal to weighted average of its neighbouring pixels
+Gaussian Blur - reduce image noise by averaging out the pixels with a kernel.
+Gaussian Kernel sets each pixel values equal to weighted average of its neighbouring pixels

 # Step 4
-Apply canny edge detection by computing the derivative in all directions of the image, we are computing the gradients since the gradient is the change in birghtness over a series of pixels
+Apply canny edge detection by computing the derivative in all directions of the image, we are computing the gradients since the gradient is the change in brightness over a series of pixels

-If the value is lower than threshold, reject, higher than threhold indicate as an edge, between lower and upper threshold - treated as edge only if it is connected to a strong edge
+If the value is lower than threshold, then reject, else higher than threhold then indicate as an edge, between lower and upper threshold Also, treated as an edge only if it is connected to a strong edge

 Lower threshold : Higher threshold normally use 1:2 or 1:3 ratio

 # Step 5
-Finding the area of interest (video at 22.54).
+Finding the area of interest (Youtube video at 22:54).

 Use matplotlib to first see the coordinate of area of interest.